InfosecHouse/InfosecHouse/xtras/xtras-entertainment.md

-# Video
+# Entertainment

-Talks, livestreams, and presentations.
+Kick back relax and enjoy some entertainment.

 ## ICON DIRECTORY